DataDog/documentation/content/en/tracing/connect_logs_and_traces/dotnet.md

 ## Automatic injection

-The final step to enable automatic correlation identifier injection is:
+The final step to enable automatic correlation identifier injection is to:

-3. In the .NET Tracer’s environment variables, enable  `DD_LOGS_INJECTION=true`.
-For alternative ways to configure the .NET Tracer, see [Configuring the .NET Tracer][6].
+3. Enable `DD_LOGS_INJECTION=true` in the .NET Tracer’s environment variables.
+To configure the .NET Tracer with a different method, see [Configuring the .NET Tracer][6].

-After you have configured correlation identifier injection, configure log collection as described in [C# Log Collection][7].
+After configuring the correlation identifier injection, see [C# Log Collection][7] to configure your log collection.

 ## Manual injection

-If you prefer to manually correlate your traces with your logs, manually add correlation identifiers to your logs.
+If you prefer to manually correlate your traces with your logs, you can add correlation identifiers to your logs.

   | Required key   | Description                                  |
   | -------------- | -------------------------------------------- |